 Perry Goldberg is a founding partner of Progress LLP and serves as the firm’s Managing Partner.
 Mr. Goldberg previously co-founded the firm of Goldberg, Lowenstein & Weatherwax LLP and before that was a partner for many years with Irell & Manella LLP.
 He graduated in three years from the University of Pennsylvania (Wharton School of Business), receiving a B.S. in economics, summa cum laude, in 1990, graduating in the top 1% of his class.
 Mr. Goldberg graduated cum laude from Harvard Law School in 1993, where he served as Editor of the Harvard Journal of Law & Technology.

 Mr. Goldberg served on the Board of Directors of the Los Angeles Intellectual Property Law Association.
-He has been selected eight times by Los Angeles Magazine as a Southern California “Super Lawyer,” including in its five most recent surveys.
+He has been selected eleven times by Los Angeles Magazine as a Southern California “Super Lawyer,” including in its eight most recent surveys.
 Mr. Goldberg is also an entrepreneur, giving him appreciation of the lawyer-client relationship from the client perspective.

 Mr. Goldberg’s practice focuses on intellectual property litigation, with an emphasis on patent litigation.

 He has been involved in several notable cases, including: